Skip to main content

 Download PDF

-In this white paper, Cotiviti’s RaeAnn Grossman, executive vice president of risk adjustment, population health management, and quality operations, explains how Medicaid plans can successfully engage with their members by:
+In this white paper, Cotiviti’s Leah Dewey, vice president of clinical and consumer engagement operations, explains how Medicaid plans can successfully engage with their members by:

 • Overcoming individual barriers to develop trust